 It will take some time and practice, but the more your team collaborates virtually, the better they’ll adapt, and start amping up performance.

-82% of employees in our database report feeling that they are part of a team.
-Keep a pulse on Engagement Metrics like Collaboration with Peers and Work-Life Balance with Officevibe.
+32% of 3000 employees surveyed in our Remote Work Custom Poll say that they do not have a healthy balance between work and personal life during this crisis.
+Keep a pulse on Engagement Metrics like Work-Life Balance with Officevibe.

 Encouraging work-life balance & wellness